List of middle schools in England: Authorities where middle schools have been discontinued

 Many authorities in regions of England previously had middle schools, with either local areas or whole counties since reverting to the more traditional two-tier model.
 These are listed briefly by region.

 East of England

 Norfolk closed its last middle schools - which were deemed primary - in 2008.
-Suffolk began the process of closing its middle schools in 2006, having reduced its numbers from a high of 40 schools.
+Suffolk began the process of closing its middle schools in 2006, having reduced its numbers from a high of 40 schools, with the final two schools closing several years after the others in 2023.

 The only middle school in Cambridgeshire (which fed into Bedfordshire upper schools) closed in 2018.

 East Midlands

 Northamptonshire closed its middle schools in and around Northampton in 2002, with its final two middle schools closing in 2015.

 Leicestershire had a number of middle schools which covered the 10-14 age range, alongside others which were for Key Stage 3 students (11-14).
 The last of the middle schools closed in 2017.

 Nottinghamshire formerly had a three tier system around Newark-on-Trent and in Mansfield, with the latter closing in 2001.